Above: Elise in Musa Dagh (2019)

 - “The Turkish Question” / Armenian Weekly (Print + Online): 2021

-- “Taking Care of the Root: Art as Refuge & Testimony” / Decolonizing Research Methodologies Conference (Online): 2021
+- “Taking Care of the Root: Art as Refuge & Testimony” / Decolonizing Research Methodologies Conference (Virtual): 2021

 - “One Day in Hayasdan” / Armenian Weekly (Print + Online): 2021